zrizvi93/trevorhack/README.md

 2. Click on the `+ Create new secret key` button.
 3. Next, enter an identifier name (optional) and click on the `Create secret key` button.

-## Try out the app
+## Try it out

-Once the app is loaded, enter your question about the Streamlit library and wait for a response.
+Once the app is loaded, enter your OpenAI API key (please forgive the ghost elements) and check out the suggested responses from the agent.

+Edit `data/library/demo_conversation_client.txt` to try out responses to different statements.